The following outlines FM’s services provided and guidance in support of the University of Minnesota Sunrise Plan

 - Receptacles will be placed closer to restroom entrances wherever possible

-- Do not post individual/departmental signs restricting usage
+- Elevators and Escalators: Do not post individual/departmental signs restricting usage

 Regular housekeeping practices are being enhanced by FM, including routine cleaning and sanitizing of work surfaces, equipment, tools, and machinery, and areas in the work environment, including restrooms, break rooms, lunchrooms, and meeting rooms.
-Frequent cleaning and sanitizing is being conducted in high-touch areas, such as controls, door handles, elevator panels, railings, etc. View the FM Enhanced Cleaning and Expectations message.
+Frequent cleaning and sanitizing is being conducted in high-touch areas, such as controls, door handles, elevator panels, railings, etc. See FM Maroon Standards.

 - All custodial staff and their supervisors have been provided refresher training on proper cleaning techniques, as well as background information on COVID-19.
 Click here to review the custodial training guidance and product use document.